Updated 5/21/20 with the latest info about how COVID-19 spreads, and a new video on the cleaning and disinfecting process.

 COVID-19 AND DISINFECTING PRODUCTS:

 As a maker of cleaning, sanitizing, and disinfecting products, we've had a lot of questions about what products kill Coronavirus.
 The truth is the virus that causes COVID-19 is a new, emerging virus.
 At this time no product can guarantee that it can kill COVID-19.
-However, the EPA is taking steps to identify products that would likely kill COVID-19.
+However, the EPA has taken steps to identify products that would likely kill COVID-19.

 The EPA has released a list of disinfectants that are EPA-registered and qualify under EPA's emerging pathogen program.
 Recently, the EPA added disinfectants that have the Human Coronavirus kill claim on their master label.
 These are deemed likely to kill the virus that causes COVID-19.